 💡 Pro Tip: In professional or licensing exams, 70% is more commonly considered the passing threshold.
 Always verify for specific scenarios!

-Nawab is an experienced educator with a decade of teaching across preschool to K-12 levels.
-Holding both a graduate degree and a diploma in elementary education, he is passionate about fostering learning environments that inspire young minds.
-In addition to his teaching career, Nawab has been actively blogging and writing content for the past four years, sharing insights and resources for educators and parents alike.
+Nawab, an educator with a decade of K-12 teaching, holds a graduate degree and a diploma in elementary education.
+He has also been blogging for five years, sharing insights for educators and parents.